mohammed761-dl/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is hsell project 2
+this is a readme file